zigpy/zha-device-handlers/xbee.md

 If you want the pin to work as output, it is still important to configure the sample reporting in order to know the state of the switch.

-Currently digital output requires the coordinator to be XBee as well.
-THe input should work with any coordinator but this is untested.

 ## Analog Input

 The analog input pins are exposed as sensors.